qalle2/qromp/README.md

   orig_file             The original file to read. modified_file         The file to read and compare against orig_file.
 If
                         creating an IPS, must be at least as large as orig_file.
-If creating a BPS, must be the size as orig_file. patch_file            The patch file to write (.bps/.ips).
+If creating a BPS, must be same size as orig_file. patch_file            The patch file to write (.bps/.ips).